McKinsey explains what it takes to succeed at digital transformation

-In fact, according to a new study by McKinsey, roughly 70 percent of transformations fail.
+In fact, according to a recent study by McKinsey, roughly 70 percent of transformations fail.

-McKinsey Senior Partner Harry Robinson, who has reverse engineered some of these failures to create a strategy for success, believes that the root causes of most failures are stright forward.
+McKinsey Senior Partner Harry Robinson, who has reverse-engineered some of these failures to create a strategy for success, believes that the root causes of most failures are straight forward.

 Robinson believes that a lack of leadership, inadequate skills, and poor change management are to blame for botched digital transformation projects in most organizations — all of which he explains in greater detail: